 One cohort will be admitted for the Spring 2020 semester.
 Admittance into the CBA Business Minor Program is highly competitive and only a limited number of students are accepted.

 Applications for the CBA Business Minor are accepted during the first four weeks of each semester and students who are accepted begin in the following semester's cohort.
 The application window for the Spring 2020 cohort has closed.
-Applicants will be notified by October 25, 2019 via your LMU email address on your application.
+Due to administrative delays, applicants will now be notified the week of October 28, 2019 via your LMU email address on your application.

 Ying Sai, Ph.D.